microsoft/hlsl-specs/proposals/0014-wave-size-range.md

 The PSV0 runtime data structure already contains both `MinimumExpectedWaveLaneCount` and `MaximumExpectedWaveLaneCount` members that can be used to transmit the minimum and maximum values to the runtime.
-A new `PreferredWaveLaneCount` value will need to be added to the PSV3 revision of that struct to accommodate the third preferred value.

 #### Device Capability